helmholtz-analytics/heat/doc/source/tutorial_parallel_computation.rst

 Distributed Interactive Interpreter
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-HeAT ships with a distributed interactive Python interpreter that allows you to prototype and debug distributed applications.
-It can be found in the HeAT sources in the path `scripts/interactive.py` or you just grab it directly
+Heat ships with a distributed interactive Python interpreter that allows you to prototype and debug distributed applications.
+It can be found in the Heat sources in the path `scripts/interactive.py` or you just grab it directly

 .. code:: bash